The Hasse principle for 9-nodal cubic threefolds

 \begin{theorem} The Brauer--Manin obstruction to the Hasse principle on $X$ is the only one.

-\begin{proof} By definition [CT-San 2], the Brauer--Manin obstruction to the existence of a $K$--point on $X$ (equivalently, since $X$ is a cubic, on $X^0$) is the existence, for all $(x_v)\in X^0(\A_K)$, of an element $A$ of $\Br(X^0)$ such that $\sum_v\inv_v(A)\ne 0$.
-Assume that this obstruction vanishes; then the proof of Th\'eor\`eme 3.8.1 of \emph{loc. cit.} shows that there is a universal torsor over $X^0$ with a point everywhere locally.
+\begin{proof} By definition \cite{CT--San2}, the Brauer--Manin obstruction to the existence of a $K$--point on $X$ (equivalently, since $X$ is a cubic, on $X^0$) is the existence, for all $(x_v)\in X^0(\A_K)$, of an element $A$ of $\Br(X^0)$ such that $\sum_v\inv_v(A)\ne 0$.
+Assume that this obstruction vanishes; then the proof of Th{\'e}or{\`e}me 3.8.1 of \emph{loc. cit.} shows that there is a universal torsor over $X^0$ with a point everywhere locally.
 By Proposition \ref{3.4}, we are done. \end{proof} \end{theorem}

-Colliot--Th\'el\`ene points out that the following variant of Th.
+Colliot--Th{\'e}l{\`e}ne points out that the following variant of Th.
 3.8.1 of \emph{loc. cit.} is valid, where $\tX$ denotes a smooth compactification of $X^0$ (for example, the blow--up of the nodes of $X$).

-\begin{lemma} Suppose that $Z$ is a projective variety over $\barK$ with only nodes and that $\dim Z\ge 2$.
+\begin{lemma} Suppose that $Z$ is a projective variety over $K$ with only nodes and that $\dim Z\ge 2$.
 Denote by $Z^0$ its smooth locus and $\tZ\to Z$ the blow--up of the nodes.
 Then the natural map $\Br(\tZ)\to\Br(Z^0)$ is an isomorphism.